sivapvarma/autozimu.github.io/pages/about.md

 licenced under [CC-BY-3.0][].

-FYI, I am also available on [twitter][], [facebook][], [人人][], though I always feel uncomfortable with those SNSs.
+FYI, I am also available on [twitter][], [facebook][], [人人][], though I have been always feeling uncomfortable with those SNSs.

 ## Site Changelog